You’ve misjudged your parallel parking job and ended up with a scraped rim.

 Buffing the rim a second time with 400 grit sandpaper will give the putty a smooth finish.
 Sand the putty down until it looks level with the rim’s surface.

-Prime and Paint the Rim
+Prime and Paint to Repair the Scratched Rims

 As you start priming and painting your rim, make sure you’re wearing the proper safety gear.
 If you don’t protect yourself, you could end up with irritated eyes, lungs, and skin.
 Put on a respirator, gloves, and goggles before opening any paint.